deckardmehdy/sudoku-solver/README.md

  * `test.py` loads the data, solves each sudoku puzzle, and compares it against the known solution. **Run this file.**

 ## Implimentation and Results
-The techniques used to solve, which are explained at [here](https://www.kristanix.com/sudokuepic/sudoku-solving-techniques.php), include:
+The techniques used to solve a given puzzle, which are explained at [here](https://www.kristanix.com/sudokuepic/sudoku-solving-techniques.php), include:

- * Sole and Unique canidate
+ * Sole and Unique Canidate
  * Block and Column/Row Interaction

 As the software is developed, more techniques will be implimented so that even the most difficult sudoku puzzles can be solved. **As of now, this software can correctly solve the entire first dataset and 17 out of 30 (=56%) puzzles in the second dataset.**